bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 The second one is a unique & novel idea that aims to solve the problem of:

-> “I’m an artisit wanting to get paid for my work and improve.”
+> “I’m an artist wanting to get paid for my work and improve.”

 We have a problem, artists not getting paid, and we solve the problem.